jamespamplin/pubsub-categories/README.md

-pubsub-hierarchy
+pubsub-categories
 ================
-A JavaScript Publish / Subscribe event model with hierarchical categories for event topics.
+A JavaScript Publish / Subscribe custom event model with hierarchical categories for event topics.

 Loosely coupled event logic.
-Reduce code by listening to event categories.
+Reduce code by listening to categories of event topics.

 Features
 --------